 • AdwCleaner - malware cleaning software;

-Indeed, modern antivirus programs offer such a set of functions that, in theory, browser protection should be present there a priori, but this is not always the case.
-In fact, the task of the antivirus is to keep malware out of your hard drive, and therefore it tirelessly and carefully monitors downloads, downloaded files and external connections.
-At the same time, what you are doing in a web browser environment often falls out of his field of attention.
+Indeed, modern antivirus programs offer such a range of functions that, in theory, browser protection should be present there a priori, but this is not always the case.
+In fact, the task of an antivirus is to prevent malware from getting onto your hard drive, and therefore it tirelessly and carefully monitors downloads, downloaded files and external connections.
+At the same time, what you are doing in the web browser environment often falls out of his attention.

-It turns out that all passwords and logins, information about accounts and credit cards, access to sites and accounts in social networks - all the information that you enter in the fields on the pages opened in the browser is at risk of being stolen.
-Together with money, subscribers and reputation.
-It turns out that not every internet antivirus does its job 100%
+It turns out that all passwords and logins, account and credit card information, access to websites and accounts on social networks - all the information that you enter in the fields on the pages opened in the browser is at risk of being stolen.
+Along with money, subscribers and reputation.
+It turns out that not everyone internet antivirus copes with his duties 100%

-Qihoo 360 considers the protection of users to be one of the most important tasks in the web space, where we spend more and more time every day.
-That's why 360 Total Security Antivirus - our cutting-edge product - automatically prompts you to install 360 Internet Security browser protection.
+The Qihoo 360 company considers one of its most important tasks to be the protection of users in the web space where we spend more and more time every day.
+That's why 360 Total Security, our flagship product, automatically prompts you to install 360 Internet Security browser protection.

-This is an almost weightless plug-in that is built into any modern web browser and automatically monitors the sites that you enter on the command line.
-Even before you see the content of the portal, the program warns of potential danger - keyloggers, phishing sites, and other suspicious add-ons.
+This is an almost weightless plugin that is built into any modern web browser and automatically monitors sites that you enter on the command line.
+Even before you see the portal content, the program warns about potential dangers - keyloggers, phishing sites, and other suspicious add-ons.

-With this add-on, you can safely make online purchases, enter card numbers and pin codes, send personal and confidential information.
+With this add-on, you can safely make online purchases, enter card numbers and PIN codes, and send personal and confidential information.